AP World History: Modern: Exam

 In 2011, the College Board removed penalties for incorrect answers and reduced the number of answer choices from five to four per question.

 The AP World History exam was first administered in 2002.
-The test underwent a major overhaul for the 2017 exam; however, due to the prodigious number of students that struggled with the free response section, the College Board decided to initiate yet another round of sweeping reform, to be put in effect in May 2018.
-Currently, it has the same format as Advanced Placement United States History and Advanced Placement European History.
+The test underwent a major overhaul for the 2017 exam; however, due to the high number of students that struggled with the free response section, the College Board decided to initiate another round of reform, to be put in effect in May 2018.
+Currently, it has the same format as AP United States History and AP European History.
 The exam features a new section (Section I Part B) that requires three short answer questions, one of which is selected from two options.
 Each question has three parts, making for a total of 9 parts within the SAQ section.
 Students have forty minutes to answer these questions, and they count for twenty percent of the exam score.

 Section II lasts for a total of 100 minutes, and it includes a document-based question (DBQ) and a long essay question (LEQ).
 Students are allowed to work on either essay within this total time period.
 The section begins with a 15-minute reading period where students are advised to read both the documents for DBQ.
 However, students may begin writing during this time; most students take notes on the documents in order to plan out the DBQ.
 Students are advised to spend 45 minutes writing the DBQ and then 40 writing the LEQ, but there are no rules on when each essay must be worked on.
 There are three prompts for the LEQ, but only one needs to be chosen.
 Each LEQ prompt addresses a different period, with one addressing periods 1 and 2, another addressing periods 3 and 4, and a third addressing periods 5 and 6.

 The DBQ accounts for 25% of the total exam score, and the LEQ is 15%.
 The essays are graded out of seven points and six points, respectively.
 Students are required to analyze and synthesize provided documents for the DBQ, but some outside information is still needed.
 The LEQ only provides a prompt and no sort of stimulus, so a large amount of outside information is necessary.